ibm-cloud-docs/vpc/cr-view-table.md

 You can view details of a routing table by using the UI, CLI, or API.
 From the Routing table details page, you can also view details of attached routes and subnets, as well as navigate to other pages to view VPC details, manage address prefixes, and more.
 {: shortdesc}

-## Using the UI
+## Viewing details of a routing table using the UI
 {: #cr-routing-table-using-the-ui}

 To view the details of a routing table by using the {{site.data.keyword.cloud_notm}} console, follow these steps:

 1. From the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/vpc-ext){: external}, select the Menu icon ![Menu icon](/images/menu_icon.png), then click **VPC Infrastructure > Routing tables** in the Network section.
 The Routing tables for VPC page appears.

-2. Click the name of the routing table that you want details for.
+1. Click the name of the routing table that you want details for.
 The Routing table details page appears.

     ![Routing table details](./images/cr-routing-table-details.png)